 - Brainstorm your ideas to a sheet of paper marking your skills, qualifications, achievements clear and filter the sources relevant to your subject matter.

-- Be honest and truthful with yourself and match every aspects of your participation to the field clearly.
+- Be honest and truthful with yourself and match every aspect of your participation in the field clearly.

 - One needs to clearly mention why he/she chose to study in that particular university.